Episcopal Community Services

 GENERAL DESCRIPTION

 Under the supervision of the Teacher or designee, the Teacher Aide will assist with the preparation and presentation of the daily plan of activities for the children and generally help in all teaching and center related activities.
-This includes, but is not limited to: curriculum implementation, coordinating volunteers in the classroom, promotion of a positive self-image for each child and the assurance of the safety of all children
+This includes, but is not limited to: curriculum implementation, coordinating volunteers in the classroom, promotion of a positive self-image for each child and the assurance of the safety of all children.
+This is a modified-traditional position.
+This position i s scheduled to work approximately 30 hours per week/6 hours a day.

 ESSENTIAL FUNCTIONS